-Questions

-The LEA has conducted the training on:

-10/10/2016 Professional development provided through EduPlanet.
+Questions The LEA has conducted the training on: 10/10/2016 Professional development provided through EduPlanet.
+10/8/2021 Professional development provided through Vector Solutions.

 Provides educators with four (4) hours of professional development every five (5) years for professional educators that are teaching the curriculum in which the Child Exploitation Awareness Education program is incorporated as outlined in Act 71.